 Any French collector who pushes past 500 issues eventually faces the same choice: source locally or import from the US.
 French online shops cover 80% of everyday needs for translated Marvel/DC new releases, reprints, and catalog English-language books.
 But the moment you start hunting for an Amazing Spider-Man #129 in CGC 7.5, a raw X-Men #94, or a first-print Walking Dead #1, the American market becomes the center of gravity.
 This 1,800-word pillar guide breaks down the six reliable French shops in 2026, the three US sites that actually ship to France, the exact math behind import fees (VAT, the 6.5% comics duty, carrier handling charges), and a numbers-based decision grid for choosing between a French order and a US one according to your average basket.
 By the end, you'll know when to order from Lyon and when to order from Memphis.

-The six reliable French online shops in 2026
+The reliable French online shops in 2026

 The French market for selling comics online consolidated between 2020 and 2026 around roughly a dozen players.
-Six of them handle the bulk of serious transactions, with visible inventory, responsive customer service, and clear shipping terms.
+A handful of them handle the bulk of serious transactions, with visible inventory, responsive customer service, and clear shipping terms.
 The rule of thumb: any shop that doesn't show real-time stock and shipping times on its homepage has an operational problem.

-BDFugue (Grenoble, bdfugue.com) covers Franco-Belgian BD, manga, and comics.
-The comics catalog reaches 35,000 listings, mostly French editions (Panini, Urban) and omnibus collections.
-Delivery at €0.01 from €30 of purchase via Mondial Relay, which makes it the cheapest shop for baskets of €30 to €100.
-Ideal for buying Marvel Deluxe or DC Black Label omnibuses in French.
+BD-and-manga generalists cover Franco-Belgian BD, manga, and comics.
+Their comics catalogs run to tens of thousands of listings, mostly French editions (Panini, Urban) and omnibus collections.
+Shipping as low as €0.01 from €30 of purchase via Mondial Relay makes some of them the cheapest option for baskets of €30 to €100, ideal for buying Marvel Deluxe or DC Black Label omnibuses in French.
 The mixed BD-plus-comics management approach is covered in managing a mixed comics, BD, and manga collection.

-Pulps Comics (pulps-comics.com) specializes in new English-language books and recent back issues (1990-2026).
-A living inventory of around 25,000 listings, with weekly turnover.
-The shop stocks 1:25 and 1:50 variants right at the US release, sometimes available 3 to 5 days after the American on-sale date.
-Colissimo shipping at €6.50, free over €80.
-Pulps publishes a weekly newsletter covering upcoming key issues, handy for getting ahead of spec runs.
+Specialists in new English-language books focus on recent releases and back issues (1990-2026), with living inventories of around 25,000 listings and weekly turnover.
+They stock 1:25 and 1:50 variants right at the US release, sometimes available 3 to 5 days after the American on-sale date, with Colissimo shipping around €6.50 and free over €80.
+Many publish a weekly newsletter covering upcoming key issues, handy for getting ahead of spec runs.

 The American offering is ten to twenty times broader than the French one, but only a handful of sites ship reliably to mainland France in 2026.
 Most US shops don't ship outside the USA, or charge prohibitive shipping ($80 to $150) that wipes out the price advantage.